-Abstract.
-Nowadays, virtualization solutions are gaining increasing importance.
-By enabling the sharing of physical resources, thus making resource usage more efficient, they promise energy and cost savings.
-Additionally, virtualization is the key enabling technology for Cloud Computing and server consolidation.
+Abstract: Due to trends like Cloud Computing and Green IT, virtualization technologies are gaining increasing importance.
+They promise energy and cost savings by sharing physical resources, thus making resource usage more efficient.
 However, resource sharing and other factors have direct effects on system performance, which are not yet well-understood.
 Hence, performance prediction and performance management of services deployed in virtualized environments like public and private Clouds is a challenging task.
 Because of the large variety of virtualization solutions, a generic approach to predict the performance overhead of services running on virtualization platforms is highly desirable.
-In this paper, we present a methodology to quantify the influence of the identified performance-relevant factors based on an empirical approach using benchmarks.
-We show experimental results on two popular stateof-the-art virtualization platforms, Citrix XenServer 5.5 and VMware ESX 4.0, as representatives of the two major hypervisor architectures.
+In this paper, we present experimental results on two popular state-of-the-art virtualization platforms, Citrix XenServer 5.5 and VMware ESX 4.0, as representatives of the two major hypervisor architectures.
 Based on these results, we propose a basic, generic performance prediction model for the two different types of hypervisor architectures.
 The target is to predict the performance overhead for executing services on virtualized platforms.

-1 Introduction
+1 INTRODUCTION

 In recent years, due to trends like Cloud Computing, Green IT and server consolidation, virtualization technologies are gaining increasing importance.
-Formerly used to multiplex scarce resources such as mainframes [15], nowadays virtualization is again used to run multiple virtual servers on a single shared infrastructure, thus increasing resource utilization, flexibility and centralized administration.
+Formerly used to multiplex scarce resources such as mainframes (Rosenblum and Garfinkel, 2005), nowadays virtualization is again used to run multiple virtual servers on a single shared infrastructure, thus increasing resource utilization, flexibility and centralized administration.
 Because this technology also allows sharing server resources on-demand, it promises cost savings and creates new business opportunities by providing new delivery models, e.g., Infrastructure as a Service or Software as a Service.